Castle of Redondos: History

 In 1256, there was notice that João Retundo was ordered to present himself to the master of Eimdie at the castle.

 During the 13th century, in one of the property-rolls of the Monastery of Santa Cruz in Coimbra, the tower of Buarcos was referenced (ar habent torrem de buarcos cum as vinea).

 In the book of the estates and land rents received by the University of Coimbra around 1579, the Castle of Buarcos was referenced as an important defensive tower fort.

 In the 16th century, it was referred to as the Torre de Cima da Igreja (Tower above the Church) or Torre do Mosteiro de Santa Cruz (Tower of the Monastery of Santa Cruz), distinguishing it from the Torre de Baixo or Torre de Gonçalo Pryvado.

-In 1697, D. Leonardo de Santo Agostinho donated the alcaldaria to her nephew Pedro Viegas de Novais.
+In 1697, D. Leonardo de Santo Agostinho donated the alcaldia to her nephew Pedro Viegas de Novais.

 Yet, with the construction of the fortress of Buracos, the castle lost most of its strategic importance.
 In the information related to the rights of the Monastery of Santa Cruz in the village of Redondos, in 1788, the tower was mentioned.
 Carlos Van Zeller and Count Raczynski referred to the tower and fortifications were already in a state of ruin.

 On 30 October 1854, by decision of the Ministério das Obras Públicas (Ministry of Public Works), the castle was ordered demolished, even as the corner of the tower was saved and repaired, by hydrographic engineer Francisco Maria Pereira da Silva, to serve as a symbol of maritime history, and as a geodesic/topographic marker of the kingdom.